richardcyrus/fm-faq-accordion-card/README.md

 - Flexbox
 - CSS Grid
 - Mobile-first workflow
+- CSS transitions

 ### What I learned

 - Accessible markup for an accordion component.
 - Positioning the mobile image was a a bit of a challenge.
 The supplied asset has an extra 30 pixel on the left which made it hard to match the design.
 To fix the problem, I wrapped the image in a flex container set to `justify-content: center;` and added `margin-left: -30px;` to the image.
+- The JavaScript used to enable the accordion functionality is based on the script from Scott O'Hara, with the original located [here](https://github.com/scottaohara/a11y_accordions).

 ### Useful resources